retifrav/scraps/README.md

-# Scratches
+# Scraps

-Just a bunch of notes I'm gathering while solving various issues in development/administration (and life).
+Just a bunch of notes I gather while getting through various issues I experience in development/administration (and life).